 Psalms for Comfort and Strength

 David was a man of great emotion and I am thankful that his words are available for us to read.
 They are written in pain and rejoicing, sorrow and faith and are perfect for verses for the loss of a loved one.
+These Bible verses for losing a loved one continue our goal of providing comfort and peace.

 You are my hiding place and my shield;